vdbrink/vdbrink.github.io/homeassistant/homeassistant_hardware.md

 ## New hardware

-If you always want the best experience with Home Assistant, you better choose for new hardware.
+If you always want the best experience with Home Assistant, you'd better choose new hardware.
-If you want to run it for the upcoming years without any performance issue and want to try new (machine learning) features, then you better choose for a new powerful device.
+If you want to run it for the upcoming years without any performance issues and want to try new (machine learning) features, then you'd better choose a new powerful device.
 Nothing is so frustrating as automations that react slow.

-The current most popular hardware to run Home Assistant on is an all-in-one mini PCs.
+The currently most popular hardware to run Home Assistant on is an all-in-one mini PC.

 > Target group: If you want to run Home Assistant (and more) on a brand new and fast device.